 To maintain or even enhance your lifestyle in retirement, you don’t have to sacrifice the things you enjoy the most.
-You just need to make a few tweaks, tucks and trims, as any competent tailor will tell you, so that you can always be looking and feeling your best.
+You may just need to make a few tweaks, tucks, and trims, as any competent tailor will tell you, so that you can always be looking and feeling your best.

 We hope this article has been helpful toward your retirement planning.
 Of course, every situation is different.
 This information is intended to be general and educational in nature and should not be construed as financial advice.
 Consult your financial advisor before implementing financial strategies for your retirement.